envato/ami-spec/README.md

   -c, --aws-security-groups=<s>         Security groups to associate to the launched instances.
 May be
                                         specified multiple times.
-If not provided a temporary security group will be generated in AWS -p, --aws-public-ip                   Launch instances with a public IP -t, --ssh-retries=<i>                 The number of times we should try sshing to the ec2 instance before giving up.
+If not provided a temporary security group will be generated in AWS -n, --allow_any_temporary_security_group  The temporary security group will allow SSH connections from any IP address (0.0.0.0/0), otherwise allow the subnet's CIDR block -p, --aws-public-ip                   Launch instances with a public IP -t, --ssh-retries=<i>                 The number of times we should try sshing to the ec2 instance before giving up.
 Defaults to 30 (default: 30)